 Find the comprehensive notes, “Animal traction in South Africa: overview of the key issues”, at www.animaltraction.com/StarkeyPapers/Starkey-etal-AT-in-ZA-Overiew.pdf

 Inputs (namely harness and equipment) are readily available countrywide, especially for ox- or cow-drawn harnessing and crop production equipment.
 Manufacturer/distributors such as Afritrac and Inttrac (find contact numbers under “Role players” heading) can be contacted to find suppliers nearby in your area.

 - It is important that animal traction is undertaken in accordance with the Animals Protection Act No 71 of 1962, the SABS Standard SANS 1031 Animal harnessing and hitching. and SANS 1025 Animal drawn carts.
 The SANS documents can be obtained from the South African Bureau of Standards (SABS).
 See www.sabs.co.za.

-- The Traction Centre (TC) at Fort Hare University, which incorporates the Animal Traction Centre (ATC), is recognised and supported financially by the Department of Agriculture, Forestry and Fisheries (DAFF) as well as the Eastern Cape Department of Rural Development and Agrarian Reform.
+- The Traction Centre (TC) at Fort Hare University, which incorporated the Animal Traction Centre (ATC), was recognised and supported financially by the Department of Agriculture, Land Reform and Rural Development (DALRRD) as well as the Eastern Cape Department of Rural Development and Agrarian Reform.

-- A number of provincial departments of agriculture support animal traction initiatives in their provinces.
+- A number of provincial departments of agriculture have supported animal traction initiatives in their provinces.